-Patient interview.
-A doctor will ask a patient about family history and to describe the onset of his or her knee symptoms, the pattern of pain and knee swelling and how symptoms affect lifestyle, as well as what makes the pain better or worse.
+A doctor will ask a patient about family history; when the knee pain began; whether other symptoms, such as stiffness, are present; what makes the pain better or worse; and how symptoms affect lifestyle.
 A patient’s reported symptoms are important for diagnosis and treatment.

-Physical exam.
 A doctor will physically examine the patient’s knee, noting any signs of swelling, pain points, stiffness and range of motion.
-The examination should extend above and below the knee, since knee pain may be referred from a remote source (i.e. referred down from the lower back).
+The doctor may ask the patient to do certain physical tasks, such as squatting or walking across the room to observe the patient’s gait.

 In This Article:

-Lab tests.
-Lab tests cannot identify the presence of knee osteoarthritis, but they can be used to rule out other problems, such as infection or gout that can also cause knee pain.
-Lab tests may require a blood draw or an aspiration of the knee joint (taking fluid from the joint).
+While there is no single lab test to diagnose knee osteoarthritis, a lab test can be used to rule out other problems, such as infection or gout, that also cause knee pain.
+Lab tests may require a blood draw or an aspiration the knee of joint (taking fluid from the joint).